 Not all mutual funds are created equal

-All mutual funds charge a fee called the Expense Ratio.
+All mutual funds charge fees.
 Some fund companies charge very high fees.
-The lower the expense ratio, the more money you get to keep and the more money you will have in the future.
+The lower the fund’s expense ratio, the more money you get to keep and the more money you will have in the future.

 One of the best type of low-cost mutual fund investments for the average investor is a low-cost index fund.
 An index fund is a type of mutual fund that is pegged to a specific market index.
 The mutual fund company purchases all the stocks in the index.
 As the index moves up and down, so does your investment.